Which path is ideal for you?

 Transfer Patterns and Associate Degrees for Transfer

 Planning to transfer to the University of California or California State University system?
-Follow either the IGETC or the CSUGE Breadth pattern.
+Follow the CalGETC pattern.
 If a private university is more your speed, meet with a counselor to determine the best path to meet your goal.

-General education patterns like the IGETC or CSUGE are specific lists of transfer-approved courses that address basic learning requirements in a given area.
+General education patterns like the CalGETC are specific lists of transfer-approved courses that address basic learning requirements in a given area.
 By following an institution's general education requirements, students can increase their chances of admission.
 Private institutions may have different transfer requirements than CSUs and UCs, while specific programs at any university may have additional admission requirements.

 Learn more about transfer

-The Intersegmental General Education Transfer Curriculum, or IGETC, pattern is for students planning to transfer to a University of California (UC), want to keep your options open to transfer to either a UC or California State University or if you know you want to transfer but have not yet decided which university you would like to transfer to.
+The California General Education Transfer Curriculum, or CalGETC, pattern is for students planning to transfer to a University of California (UC) or California State University, or if you know you want to transfer but have not yet decided which university you would like to transfer to, as this pattern is also accepted at some California private universities and Historically Black College and Universities.

 California Community Colleges offer associate degrees for transfer to the CSU, which provide a clear pathway to a CSU major and baccalaureate degree.
 Students with an AA-T or AS-T degree are guaranteed admission with junior standing somewhere in the CSU system and given priority admission consideration to their local CSU campus or to a program that is deemed similar to their community college major.

-Students pursing an associate degree for transfer still need to follow a transfer pathway such as CSUGE or IGETC, depending on the admission requirements of their major.
+Students pursing an associate degree for transfer still need to follow a transfer pathway such as CalGETC, depending on the admission requirements of their major.

 A grinning young man sits in front of a university building with a backpack and notebook